PaulNoth/tschingt/README.md

 # Tchingt
 A library to overcomplicate `5`.
-This is the reimplementation of [five.js](https://github.com/jackdclark/five) written in Javascript to Scala.
+Inspired with [five.js](https://github.com/jackdclark/five) and reimplemented from Javascript to Scala.

 *Tchingt* means 5 five in [romansh](https://en.wikipedia.org/wiki/Romansh_language).